top of page

 In a dramatic act of protest, Mr. Manley laid on the streets of Kingston during peak-hour traffic, drawing attention to the plight of the striking workers.
 A diverse crowd of Jamaicans from all walks of life, including both critics and supporters of the government, turned out.
 This gathering highlighted the widespread concern regarding the dismissals and underscored the urgent need for a reevaluation of labour practices in Jamaica.

-The JBC strike became more than a local dispute; it symbolized the broader fight for justice and fairness in the workplace.
+The JBC strike became more than a local dispute; it symbolised the broader fight for justice and fairness in the workplace.
 As the movement gained momentum, it captured the attention of the nation and ignited conversations about the rights of workers, ultimately reshaping the future of labour relations in Jamaica.

 Tear Gas and Tenacity: The JBC Strike Demonstrations